gcsescience.com 28 gcsescience.com

 Iodine plays an important role in the body

 (see the uses of potassium iodide).

 What are the Uses of Fluorides?

-Fluorides are added to toothpaste and sometimes drinking water.
+Fluorides are added to toothpaste and in some places added to

 What are the Uses of Bromides and Iodides?

 silver iodide are sensitive

 and are used in photographic film.

 Silver bromide is almost white, and when light falls on it,